 Injury prevention, post workout tips, fixing muscle imbalances and more

-MMA Pro fighter Cory Hendricks shares his tips and advice on how to make sure you’re getting the recovery you need.
+MMA Pro fighter Cory Hendricks shares his tips and advice on how to make sure you’re getting the recovery you need and his top workout recovery tips.
 Why is recovery so important?
+Recovery for MMA fighters is integral to their performance and there’s tips everyone can benefit from.
 You need optimal recovery to be able to keep going with your training, have a long athletic career and to be able to keep going with your workouts and fitness goals, avoid injury and overtraining.

-With years of experience as a professional mixed martial artist, he was on The Ultimate Fighter, fought in the UFC and currently fights for ACA in Russia, he has lots of expertise to share.
+Cory Hendricks has years of experience as a professional mixed martial artist, he was on The Ultimate Fighter, fought in the UFC, ACA in Russia and is currently in the Professional Fighters League.
+He has lots of expertise to share and workout recovery tips he’s dropping on us.

-How to avoid overtraining by maximizing these MMA post workout and lifestyle tips
+How to avoid overtraining by maximizing these MMA post workout recovery tip

-MMA fighter Cory Hendricks share in the podcast:
+MMA fighter Cory Hendricks shares in the podcast:

 Postural and Muscular Balance